-At the beginning of each academic year we have an induction period and Freshers' Week.
-This year, some of our induction will be delivered online in our Online Learning Environment, Brightspace.
-This will include a range of activities to introduce you to our university, if you are a new student, or to welcome you back if you are continuing your studies with us.
+At the beginning of each academic year we have a Welcome Week and Freshers Week, this follows the induction period which has taken place over the last few weeks, where information has been available to you in our Induction Module in Brightspace.
+You will have received an email inviting you to join this module.
+This module includes a range of activities to introduce you to our university, if you are a new student, or to welcome you back if you are continuing your studies with us.
 These activities may be across the whole university, or may be at course level.
-We will send you the details to access these as soon as they are ready for you.
+This will be available to you throughout your first year with us.

-The Students' Union will deliver a Freshers' week which will help you to make friends, it will encourage you to try out new things and to have fun.
+The Students' Union will deliver a Freshers Week which will help you to make friends, it will encourage you to try out new things and to have fun.
 The SU are planning a blend of in-person and online events, following government guidelines as they become available.
-The SU would love to hear your ideas and suggestions for Freshers' 2020, so please take a few minutes to fill in this short survey, you might even win some great prizes. https://www.uosunion.org/news/article/6013/Freshers-2020-make-it-yours/
+The latest information on the SU Freshers events and activities has been published on their website.

 Will there still be assessment and exams?